TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ### ParPauseQueue

-Pause download queue during check/repair.
+Pause the download queue during check/repair.

-*Enable the option to give CPU more time for par-check/repair.
+*Enable the option to give the CPU more time for par-check/repair.
 That helps to speed up check/repair on slow CPUs with fast connection (e.g. NAS-devices).*

 !!! success ""